rust-lang/blog.rust-lang.org/posts/Rust-1.86.0.md

 ```
 Trivial examples like this have produced a warning since Rust 1.53.0, the new runtime check will detect these scenarios regardless of complexity.

+These assertions only take place when debug assertions are enabled which means that they **must not** be relied upon for soundness.
+This also means that dependencies which have been compiled with debug assertions disabled (e.g. the standard library) will not trigger the assertions even when called by code with debug assertions enabled.

 ### Make `missing_abi` lint warn by default

 Omitting the ABI in extern blocks and functions (e.g. `extern {}` and `extern fn`) will now result in a warning (via the `missing_abi` lint).
 Omitting the ABI after the `extern` keyword has always implicitly resulted in the `"C"` ABI.
 It is now recommended to explicitly specify the `"C"` ABI (e.g. `extern "C" {}` and `extern "C" fn`).

+You can check the [Explicit Extern ABIs RFC](https://rust-lang.github.io/rfcs/3722-explicit-extern-abis.html) for more information.

 ### Target deprecation warning for 1.87.0

 The target `i586-pc-windows-msvc` will be removed in the next version of Rust, 1.87.0.
-This is because this target is effectively useless.
-Its difference to the much more popular `i686-pc-windows-msvc` is that it does not require SSE2 instruction support, but Windows 10, the minimum required OS version of all `windows` targets (except the `win7` targets), requires SSE2 instructions itself, so this target does not fulfill a purpose.
+Its difference to the much more popular `i686-pc-windows-msvc` is that it does not require SSE2 instruction support, but Windows 10, the minimum required OS version of all `windows` targets (except the `win7` targets), requires SSE2 instructions itself.

+If SSE2 instructions are supported then users currently targeting `i586-pc-windows-msvc` should migrate to `i686-pc-windows-gnu` before the `1.87.0` release.

 You can check the [Major Change Proposal](https://github.com/rust-lang/compiler-team/issues/840) for more information.